DerMitch/nanocron/README.md

-nanocron
+# nanocron

+> This project is still in an early alpha state and subject to a lot of changes.

 A tiny cron-like daemon, which can only run one schedule and only one command.

 ## Why was it created?

 In my Kubernetes cluster, I use sidecar containers for backups, which is necessary in StatefulSets to directly access the volumes.
-This tool allows me to schedule jobs to run at a certain time, without have to use weird(er hacks.)
+This tool allows me to schedule jobs to run at a certain time, without have to use weird(er) hacks.

 ## Usage

-The [container available at the Docker Hub](@todo) is kinda useless by itself, it's meant to be used as a base as part of a multi-stage-build:
+The [container available at the Docker Hub]([@todo](https://hub.docker.com/r/dermitch/nanocron)) is kinda useless by itself, it's meant to be used as a base as part of a multi-stage-build:

 ```Dockerfile
 FROM dermitch/nanocron AS nanocron